Making content accessible

 This vendor can be found in Ariba or you can contact them directly; email email@example.com for a direct contact with Vastec that the marketing team uses.

-Web Content (Kentico)
+Web content support (Kentico)

 To get help on creating and editing accessible web pages within the uwb.edu website, contact the Advancement & External Relation's Web Team.
 I